0 Part Course |

 Session 3: Loan Loss Impairment

-• Incurred losses (IAS 39) have been replaced by expected losses (IFRS 9)
+• Incurred losses (IAS 39) has been replaced by expected losses (IFRS 9)

 • Three-stage process to determine loan loss impairments: